-I made the first investment “manually”, which means I selected the exact property I wanted from the available ones at the time.
+I made the first investment “manually,” which means I selected the exact property I wanted from the available ones at the time.

-I received an interest rate bump of 1% as an introductory offer from PeerStreet which I applied to that first investment.
+I received an interest rate bump of 1% as an introductory offer from PeerStreet, which I applied to that first investment.

+I initially applied these criteria to mine.
 After a couple of weeks with no hits, I moved the Interest Rate down to ‘9%+’, and the LTV to ‘up to 75%’.

 Once I made those changes, it took a month before the automated option found me enough properties to satisfy my criteria.
-They will rotate investors in the automated option based on available properties and their position in line.
+They will rotate investors in the automatic option based on available properties and their position in line.

 I set up my investment criteria fairly aggressively to see how often those types of investments come around.
 Had I been more conservative, I would have been invested within the first week.

 Some people may not like using this option since it prevents you from being selective with the properties.
-I personally like it because it helps to automate the investment process and supports my passive income goal.
+I like it because it helps to automate the investment process and supports my passive income goal.